 The owner said he’s seen both deer and bears along this trail but all we was endless green foliage and wild flowers.
 The horses view the spring foliage as one long salad bar for them.
 The hardest part of the ride was keeping them from eating for the entire way.

 The shortest ride North Mountain offers is three hours, but they take a break along the way and put trail snacks and water in your saddlebags (the horses know where they are).
-If you want feed your horse your apple they’ll cut it up for you.
+If you want to feed your horse they’ll cut your apple up for you.

-Staunton’s small downtown center has an ample choice of good places to eat.
-You’ll find plenty of appealing restaurants, microbreweries and coffee places.
-The following are three stand-outs I really liked.
+Staunton had an ample choice of good places to eat when I visited and the restaurant scene has only grown since then.
+You’ll find plenty of inexpensive ethnic spots, stylish restaurants, microbreweries and coffee places.
+The following are two are stand-outs I really liked.

 You also can’t go wrong with coffee and a pastry.
-They serve the bakery’s flaky, traditional French croissants at the Blackburn Hotel, where we stayed.
-And I can tell the almond croissants are worth every calorie.
+I also had the bakery’s flaky, traditional French croissants at the Blackburn.
+And I can tell you, the almond croissants are worth every calorie.

-The town’s most high profile restaurant at the moment is Zynodoa (a variation on Shenandoah), which offers great cocktails and modern farm-to-table food.
+• End your day at the town’s most high profile restaurant, Zynodoa (a variation on Shenandoah), which offers great cocktails and farm-to-table food with a modern twist.

 I had perfectly fried Chesapeake oysters, crunchy outside and soft inside.
 Then I opted for local pork cooked two ways: tender pulled pork and crispy pork belly over stone-milled grits with cheese.

-Order a créme brulée corn bread appetizer to share; It’s studded with jalapeños and comes with honey butter for that perfect spicy-sweet balance.
-Heck, you could have it for dessert, except the desserts are good.
+The créme brulée corn bread appetizer is ideal to share; It’s studded with jalapeños and comes with honey butter for that perfect spicy-sweet balance.
+Heck, you could have it for dessert, except the desserts are good, too, like the creamy chocolate pie with local ice cream.

-The dining room is decidedly adult, quiet and not large (make a reservation).
-There’s a nice bar where you can start your evening with pretty cocktails and a chalkboard lists the local purveyors whose ingredients they use.
+The dining room is stylish, quiet and not large (make a reservation).
+There’s a nice bar where you can start your evening with pretty cocktails and a chalkboard lists the local purveyors whose ingredients they’re using.

 How To Pronounce Staunton